Kemp, Perdue duel could end with Georgia's GOP primary

 With three other candidates in the Republican race, it’s possible that neither Kemp nor Perdue will win a majority, requiring a June 21 runoff.
 Such a scenario could leave the winner with empty pockets.
 However, polling has shown Kemp extending his lead in recent weeks, raising the possibility that the nomination could be settled Tuesday.

 Abrams will be waiting for the winner in a November contest that is likely to be one of the nation’s most expensive and high-profile.
-She narrowly lost the governorship to Kemp in 2018.
+She narrowly lost the governorship to Kemp in 2018 but became a leading national Democratic voice as a voting rights activist.

 “Four years ago, I warned about the failure that Kemp was going to be.
-And four years later I am going to prove he was the wrong choice for Georgia,” Abrams said at a news conference Tuesday.
+And four years later I am going to prove he was the wrong choice for Georgia,” Abrams said earlier Tuesday.

 Perdue was personally courted by former President Donald Trump to enter the race as retribution for Kemp not going along with Trump’s effort to overturn his 2020 loss in Georgia to Democrat Joe Biden.
 Perdue embraced Trump’s election lies, opening two debates between the candidates with the claim that the 2020 balloting was “rigged and stolen.”
 Election officials found no evidence of fraud after multiple reviews.